MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 • Use objects that won’t change shape across your process.
 An updated shape will require a new 3D model.

-Known Issues
+## Known issues

-Azure Object Anchor is a preview anchor method in Guides and has certain limitations to the experience.
+Object anchors are a preview feature and have the following limitations:

-Migration tool is not supported for Azure Object Anchor in Guides Preview
+- The Content Migration tool is not supported.

-Region support is limited in the preview stage [GCC region not supported, data flow to East US2?]
+- The GCC region is not supported.

-[Switching anchor type will not migrate over the saved position information?]
+- [Switching anchor type does not migrate saved position information]

-Offline mode not supported
+- Offline mode is not supported.

-Page Break

-For internal reference:

-FAQ
+## FAQ

-What 3D file formats does the Azure Object Anchor service support?
+### What 3D file formats can you use for object anchors?

-.obj   .fbx   .glb   .gltf   .ply
+The following 3D file formats are supported:

+- .obj
+- .fbx
+- .glb
+- .gltf
+- .ply

-What are the recommended object parameters when creating an object anchor?
+### What are the recommended object parameters for object anchors?

-1-6 meters for each dimension.
+- 1-6 meters for each dimension.

-Non-symmetric, with sufficient variations in geometry.
+- Non-symmetric, with sufficient variations in geometry.

-Low reflectivity (matte surfaces) with bright color.
+- Low reflectivity (matte surfaces) with bright color.

-Stationary or occasional movement, no or small amounts of articulation.
+- Stationary or occasional movement; no or small amounts of articulation.

-Clear backgrounds with no or minimal clutter.
+- Clear backgrounds with no or minimal clutter.

-Object layout close to the layout of its model.
+- Object layout close to the layout of its model.

-What is the maximum file size allowed to be ingested?
+### What is the maximum file size for the 3D model?

-1 GB
+The maximum file size is 1 GB.

-How long does ingestion take?
+### How long does it take to convert a model in the Guides model-driven app?

-For a ply model, typically 3-15 minutes.
-If submitting models in other formats, expect

-to wait 15-60 minutes depending on file size
+For a .ply model, the conversion process typically takes 3-15 minutes.
+For other formats, the conversion process takes 15-60 minutes depending on the file size.

-How accurate is an estimated pose?
+### How accurate is an estimated pose?

-It depends on object size, material, environment, etc. For small objects, the estimated

-pose can be within 1-cm error.
+It depends on the object size, material, environment, and so on.
+For small objects, the estimated pose can be within 1-cm error.
 For large objects, like a car, the error can be up to 2-8 cm.